xingjianll/ActionEngine/demo/bilibili/README.md

 COHERE_API_KEY=
 ```

-Use [this tutorial](https://nemo2011.github.io/bilibili-api/#/get-credential) for the first three variables
+Use [this tutorial](https://nemo2011.github.io/bilibili-api/#/get-credential) for the first three env variables